amballa/Lambda-Project/index.md

 pop.drop(['Date', 'Population'], axis = 1, inplace = True)
 ```

-The last step was to create a final DataFrame with all of the varaibles necessary for the regression analysis.
+The last step was to create a final DataFrame with all of the variables necessary for the regression analysis.
 For this, I used the Pandas merge() function twice, joining on the shared year header.

 ```markdown
 df_final = pd.merge(ufo_final ,scifi_rev, how = 'left')
 df_final = pd.merge(df_final, pop, how = 'left')